vcilabs/touchpoint-kit-android/README.md

 A: This scenario is useful for a use case like a “collect feedback” button where you always want the user to be able to respond to the activity.
 There is an “always_show” property in distributions which forces the SDK to open the distribution regardless of how many times the visitor has completed/closed that activity.

 ## Installation
-Add the jitpack.io repository to the build.gradle or settings.gradle file.
+Add the jitpack.io repository to the build.gradle or settings.gradle file (next to the other repository definitions in the app).
 For example:

 ```gradle
 dependencyResolutionManagement {